elsampsa/valkka-examples/docs/intro.rst

 This manual has a special emphasis for Qt and OpenCV.
 You can create video streaming applications using PyQt: streaming video to widgets, and connect the signals from your machine vision subprograms to the Qt signal/slot system - and beyond.

-A test/benchmarking Qt test suite is provided here.
+A test/benchmarking Qt test suite is provided :ref:`here <testsuite>`.

 For more technical information, check out the `library architecture page <https://elsampsa.github.io/valkka-core/html/process_chart.html>`_